DeprecatedCode/gallery/data/expo/raw.md

 ### Composable Sofa

 The average sofa is too heavy, too bulky, and good for just a few years before it ends up on the side of the road.
-I would like to own a sofa that can be disassembled and reassembled in just a few minutes.
-The side arms can be pre-built, with receptors for the horizontal support structures.
-This idea is very simple but poorly executed in real life.
+I would like a sturdy sofa that can be disassembled and reassembled in just a few minutes..

 ### Automatic Shower

-Why do our cars go through the carwash but we ourselves have to take showers?
-Showers are a large waste of time and water, and I would like to improve the process.
-A vertical cylinder with a ring that surrounds you and has 36 water jets pointing inwards and moves on a rack and pinion movement goes down to your feet and back up over your head a total of 5 times:
+Why do our cars go through the carwash but we ourselves have to take manual showers?
+CRAZY RIGHT?!
+All we need is a vertical cylinder with a ring that surrounds you and has 36 water jets pointing inwards and moves on a rack and pinion movement!!!

-1. Power clean + soap
-2. Power rinse
-3. Any body spray / conditioner
-4. Soft rinse
-5. Warm air dry

-That way when you get out of the shower, you will always be comfortable and not leave a trail of water all over.